sonyarianto/react-without-buildsteps/README.md

 -  People that hate build steps.
 -  People that want to learn React from different perspective and angle.
 -  People that interested to extend this simple code.
+-  People that loves JSX and still want to use it on React without any build steps.
 -  Myself, that want to have documentation about using React with CDN.

 ## Installation